xregistry/spec/core/spec.md

 ##### `SINGULARid` (`id`) Attribute

 - Type: String
-- Description: An immutable unique identifier of the Registry, Group or Resource.
+- Description: An immutable unique identifier of the Registry, Group, Resource or Version.
 The actual name of this attribute will vary based on the entity it identifies.
 For example, a `schema` Resource would use an attribute name of `schemaid`.
-This attribute MUST be `registryid` for the Registry itself.
+This attribute MUST be named `registryid` for the Registry itself, and MUST be named `versionid` for all Version entities.
 - Constraints:
   - MUST be a non-empty string consisting of [RFC3986 `unreserved` characters](https://datatracker.ietf.org/doc/html/rfc3986#section-2.3)